 Application 4.8.
-A wire of length 1m and weight 1 N, part of a closed circuit out of the page (parallel to z-axis) is travelled by a current of 6 A and immersed in a uniform magnetic field of magnitude 0.5 T. It was initially (before the current circulates) held by a vertical cable (parallel to the field lines) as shown in Figure 4.32a .
-Calculate the angle of deviation of the holding cable with respect to the vertical once the current it switched on.
+A wire of length 1m and weight 1 N is part of a closed circuit parallel to the z-axis.
+It is traversed by a current of 6 A and immersed in a uniform magnetic field of magnitude 0.5 T. It was initially (before the current circulated) held by a vertical cable (parallel to the field lines) as shown in the figure below on the left.
+Calculate the angle of deviation of the holding cable with respect to the vertical once the current is switched on.